isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-C++ is more expressive than C and offer better support for many types of programming.
+C++ is more expressive than C and offers better support for many types of programming.

 ##### Example